Andyccs/sport-news-retrieval/README.md

 $ python classifier/classify.py
 ```

-Two json files, `espn_data_sentiments.json` and `TheNBACentral_data_sentiments.json`, will be created at the root directory of this project.
+Two json files, `espn_data_sentiments.json` and `TheNBACentral_data_sentiments.json`, will be created at the 'data' directory of this project.
 A new 'label' field is created for each tweet, with 3 possible values, i.e. 'neg', 'neutral', and 'pos'.

 ## UI Client

+We have a simple user interface that use Solr server to retrieve sport news.
 Current UI version has two functions:

 - A button to trigger the crawling in the backend
 - A text area waiting for keywords.
 The click of search button will trigger a query to backend solr to retrieve records.
 Then records are displayed in the page.